redis-developer/redis-developer.github.io/docs/howtos/redisgraph/using-dotnet/index-usingdotnet.md

 ### Querying Relationships

-Now that we've created a few Nodes and Relationships between nodes, we can query things in the Graph, again using the `Query` and `QueryAsync`.
+Now that we've created a few Nodes and Relationships between nodes, we can query things in the Graph, again using `Query` and `QueryAsync`.
 So, for example, if we wanted to find all of Honey's owners, we would issue the following query:

 ```csharp
 var matches = await graph.QueryAsync("pets", "MATCH(a:human),(p:pet) where (a)-[:OWNS]->(p) and p.name='Honey' return a");